 Play Now: Torn

-More Text-Based Games You Can Play
+More Text-Adventure Games You Can Play

 If you’re a newcomer to these types of games, check out this introductory cheat sheet created by the interactive fiction community.
 It details the most common commands available in these games.